What are the Best Foods for Your Mental Health?

 Good Food for Mental Health and Wellness

-There are a few things to consider when seeking out the best foods for mental health: a variety of organic, nutrient-rich, unprocessed, low sugar, and low-fat foods are said to produce the best results.
+There are a few things to consider when seeking out the best foods for mental health: a variety of organic, nutrient-rich, unprocessed, low sugar and low-fat foods are said to produce the best results.
 This goes for the kinds of drinks we consume as well.
-While the sugary stuff may feel like it’s having a positive effect in the moment, that famed sugar high quickly fades and doesn’t leave that long-lasting positive mental state that people seek.
+While the sugary stuff may feel like it’s having a positive effect at the moment, that famed sugar high quickly fades and doesn’t leave that long-lasting positive mental state that people seek.

-Eating foods that have the nutrients needed to balance a human body and mind will not only contribute to you putting a big checkmark in the physically healthy section of your chart, but also one in the mentally healthy section as well.
+Eating foods that have the nutrients needed to balance a human body and mind will not only contribute to you putting a big checkmark in the physically healthy section of your chart but also one in the mentally healthy section as well.
 Since food has an effect on mood and mood has an effect on mental health, paying attention to what kinds of foods affect your mood can help with the overall improvement of mental health.

 The best foods for mental health wellness have a number of common vitamins, amino acids, proteins, and other parts to their makeup.
 For instance,

 - foods that have B vitamins are thought to combat depressive states and irritability.
-Foods that are high in B vitamins include liver, fresh orange juice, milk, cheese, poultry and red meat.
+Foods that are high in B vitamins include liver, fresh orange juice, milk, cheese, poultry, and red meat.